Physics-of-Data/obsidian-editor/docs/BUGS.md

-# Bug Fixes for Obsieditor.sh
+# Bug Fixes for obseditor

 ## Summary of Changes